 - Withdrawal from people or activities you once enjoyed

-However, as pain is also a learned behavior with psychological ramifications, it’s also essential to find a trained therapist who can help you “unlearn” the emotional, cognitive, and behavioral aspects of this condition.
+However, as pain is also a learned behavior with psychological ramifications, it’s also essential to find a trained therapist to help you “unlearn” the emotional, cognitive and behavioral aspects of this condition.

-- Thought restructuring: Each time you think about your pain, monitor it, regret its existence, or feel frustration over it, the part of your brain experiencing pain gets reinforced.
-After thinking about pain so many times for so many days, weeks, or years, it becomes a habit — and habits are hard to break.
+- Thought restructuring: Each time you think about your pain, monitor it, regret its existence or feel frustration over it, the part of your brain experiencing pain gets reinforced.
+After thinking about pain so many times for so many days, weeks or years, it becomes a habit — and habits are hard to break.
 Through thought restructuring, you may still experience pain, but it can lose much of its power over you.
 This can help the experienced pain feel less intense.

 Don’t Go Through This Difficult Time Alone